 - Increased career development and training opportunities by 25%, including the introduction of a quarterly unconscious bias training.

-- More than 40% of our employees engaged in some form of additional voluntary learning outside of annual compliance training requirements; CARS offers individual instruction and certifications across thousands of topics and interests, all designed to expand skills and knowledge and advance careers.
+- More than 40% of our employees engaged in some form of additional voluntary learning outside of annual compliance training requirements; Cars Commerce offers individual instruction and certifications across thousands of topics and interests, all designed to expand skills and knowledge and advance careers.

 - Conducted anonymous, company-wide surveys twice per year to gauge employee satisfaction and engagement, and to seek ways to continually improve the culture of the company.
 Participation consistently exceeds 80%, and the insights are shared with the executive management team and the Board of Directors to help identify areas for organizational improvement.